RichardLitt/extract-id3-tags-from-mp3s/.github/ISSUE_TEMPLATE.md

 ## Thank you for taking the time to report issues!
- Before reporting an issue, stop!
-Check to make sure it isn't an issue we're already aware of.
+ Before reporting an issue, stop - please check to make sure it isn't an issue we're already aware of.
  New Issue?
 Great!
  * Is it a bug?
 [Click here]
  * Is it a feature request?
 [Click here]